Act for Adjustment of Functions and Organizations of the Executive Yuan

 Article 6

-The expenditure for staffing needs required by organizational adjustment may be supported by funding allocated from the original agency, or foundation, or its competent authority by adjusting budget within its original limit.
+The expenditure for staffing needs required by organizational adjustment may be supported by funding allocated from the original agency, or foundation, or its competent authority by adjusting budget within its original permitted.
 The Executive Yuan may, when deemed it necessary, reapportion budget in accordance with the Budget Act.

 Article 7

-If an original agency has undergone streamlining, consolidation, resubordinating, restructuring, or its functions has been adjusted and transferred to any other agencies pursuant to Paragraph 1, Article 2, the provisions in this Act related to the protection of rights and interests apply to the agency’s personnel specified in the following:
+If an original agency has undergone streamlining, consolidation, resubordinating, restructuring, dissolved, or its functions has been adjusted and transferred to any other agencies pursuant to Paragraph 1, Article 2, the provisions in this Act related to the protection of rights and interests apply to the agency’s personnel specified in the following:

 1.Civil servants (hereinafter referred to as “civil servant”) employed or assigned according to law.

-2.Contract-based employees (hereinafter referred to as “contract employee”) employed in accordance with Contract-based Personnel Employment Act and Executive Yuan and Subordinate Agencies Contracted- Employment Regulations.
+2.Contract-based employees (hereinafter referred to as “contract employee” ) employed in accordance with Contract-based Personnel Employment Act and Executive Yuan and Subordinate Agencies Contracted-Employment Regulations.

 3.Security guards employed in accordance with the Regulations Governing the Establishment of Security Guards by Agencies, Schools and Organizations.